 It began with 10 actors and a bucket of black paint.

-Over the past 22 years, cheeky impresario Patrick Dooley has steered the Shotgun Players from the basement of a pizzeria to the front ranks of the Bay Area theater scene.
+Over the last 22 years, cheeky impresario Patrick Dooley has steered the Shotgun Players from the basement of a pizzeria to the front ranks of the Bay Area theater scene.

-"It's overwhelming and awesome," Dooley said during a break in rehearsals.
+"It's overwhelming and awesome," says Dooley, during a break in rehearsals.
 "If I stop to think about it, my head explodes.

 A sprawling nine-hour soap opera steeped in 19th century Russian history, "Coast of Utopia" represents the culmination of years of work and a sign that Shotgun has come of age.
 With Dooley at the helm, "Voyage," "Shipwreck" and "Salvage" run in repertory through April 27.